firepear/thrasher-music-catalog/README.md

 )
 ```

-## Filter format
+## Filtering

-The catalog is queried by setting a _filter_ and then fetching
+The catalog is accessed by first setting a _filter_ and then fetching
 tracks.
 The filter is set by calling `c.ParseFormat` with a _format
 string_ argument.
 An example: